Lipen/discrete-math-course/typst/hw3.typ

 == Problem 2: Circuit Analysis

+Digital circuits transform input signals into outputs through interconnected logic gates.
+Understanding how to analyze existing circuits --- deriving their Boolean functions, identifying redundancies, and computing timing --- is important for hardware design and verification.
+In this problem, you'll reverse-engineer a combinational circuit to understand its behavior.

 Given a combinational circuit with 3 inputs $(A, B, C)$ and 2 outputs $(f_1, f_2)$:

 #align(center)[